 How can you get others to say no to plastic?

 While saying no to plastic starts at a personal level, real change happens when more people do the same.
-When more and more people speak up and take action against plastic, it put pressures in governments and policy makers.
+When more and more people speak up and take action against plastic, it put pressure on governments and policymakers.

 When consumers start questioning businesses about their products and manufacturing processes, companies are forced to make changes for the better.
 If you’re looking for ocean-conscious brands to support, check out my list of ocean companies saving our seas.
 These companies are finding ways to stop plastics from entering our oceans.

 One of the biggest challenges of saying no to plastic is when even your own family or the people you live with are not fully on board with the idea.
 It can be frustrating when you’re trying to eliminate plastic and the people around you are not exactly supportive.
 If you want to create a bigger impact and influence others to say no to plastic, here are some things you can do.

 It is important that you yourself practice what you preach.
 While it doesn’t have to be perfect, what’s important is you are doing the best you can to say no to plastic.
 Show others how to save the ocean from plastic through your own actions.
 When people see why and how you are doing it, this can inspire them to do the same.

 Share your journey